sylvia31096/ptsd/task1_machine_learning_backend/classifcation_backend/Readme.md

 Version : 0.1

 The classifier backend leverages the open source tool MLFlow.

+Please get familiarized to easily understand this project.
+MLFlow website available in: https://mlflow.org/

 ## Load Data
 Add under the folder ./data/transcripts with the filename PTSD_data.csv the annotated standard dataset.